Comparison Starts Young

 There are a couple of practical things you can do to fight comparison when it comes to what you look like, your health, nutrition etc.

-2. Positive Self-talk: “I am working to take care of this body the best I can, and that makes me happy.”
+- Remind yourself of truth: “I am working to take care of this body the best I can, and I know that effort is pleasing to God.”

-3. Focus on inner beauty: Remember what God says is beautiful.
+- Focus on inner beauty: Remember what God says is beautiful.
+See above.

 Encouragement for Today